FoerMaster/rg-editor/README.md

 # RGEditor (by RGTeam)
 Contact: https://vk.com/rgplay

-This is a very early version, I plan to continue updating and adding new functions, now the code looks very bad and is not particularly optimized, but it copes with its function
+>This is a very early version, I plan to continue updating and adding new functions, now the code looks very bad and is not particularly optimized, but it copes with its function

+>To open the menu, type rgeditor_gui in the game console